jzeiber/wasm4-rpg/README.md

 - The save icon will save the current game.
 - The journal icon will open a screen that lists the current quests you have accepted.
 - The map icon will open a map with quest locations marked on it.
+You can right click the mouse to move the map to the location under the mouse.
+You can middle click the mouse to center the map on your character.
 - The campfire icon will cause your character to rest as long as no monsters are around.
 You may be interrupted during your rest by aggressive monsters if resting in the open.
 Resting in a town is safest.
 - The character icon will open a screen with your character stats.
 - The loot icon will open your inventory.